 Easily one of the most popular vehicles sold in the United States – year-end and year out – there’s just something special about the Chevy Silverado 2500 power and dependability.

-Based on customer satisfaction and various ratings, the best years of the Chevy Silverado 2500 are 2006, 2009, 2011 and 2020.
-On the flip side, here are the worst years of this truck: 2005, 2008 and 2017.
+The best years of the Chevy Silverado 2500 are 2006, 2009, 2011, 2020 and 2021.
 Chevy had many years to perfect this truck and the years they released a flop they immediately improved it and released the best truck of that model.

 Worst Years: 2005, 2008 and 2017